mofuries/paradox-osu-overlay/README.md

 日本語の説明は[こちら](./README_JP.md)

 ## Overview
 This is a browser-based overlay created to enhance the appearance of your osu! streaming screen.
-It requires the use of StreamCompanion and streaming software capable of displaying a browser (e.g., OBS Studio).
+Please feel free to use this for your streams or replay recordings.

 ## How to Use (with OBS Studio)
 ### Required Installations